scaleway/scaleway-cli/docs/commands/instance.md

-## A server type is a representation of an instance type available in a given zone
+## Server type management commands

 Server types will answer with all instance types available in a given zone.
 Each of these types will contains all the features of the instance (CPU, RAM, Storage) with their associated pricing.